edumserrano/monocart-code-coverage-demo/README.md

   - **Without** istanbul instrumentation, there's nothing that needs to be done to the default `angular.json` file you get when creating an Angular app.
   - **With** istanbul istrumentation, you have to be able to extend angular's webpack configuration so that it runs the [babel-plugin-istanbul plugin](https://github.com/istanbuljs/babel-plugin-istanbul) which will instrument your code.
 I followed the idea described in [Use Istanbul coverage collection with Playwright Test](https://github.com/mxschmitt/playwright-test-coverage) and applied it to an angular project.
 To extend angular's webpack configuration I used [ngx-build-plus](https://www.npmjs.com/package/ngx-build-plus).
 - The code of the app has been stripped down to a minimum to reproduce the issue with code coverage so it might not make much sense.
 The code itself is irrelevant, what matters is understanding why the code coverage shows differently.
+- Fore more information about getting code coverage to work with Playwright please read [this](https://github.com/microsoft/playwright/issues/7030#issuecomment-1575606073) and [this](https://github.com/microsoft/playwright/issues/7030#issuecomment-1672963317).